10kh-at-rb/0_lewagon_workshops/workshops/tech-entrepreneurship.md

 --

 ## Collaborate - User stories (2)

+> I want to build a social app with geolocation so that anyone, at any moment, can organize real-time dinners and then receive analytics on expenses..
+I see this as a connected shopping list for friends.. or more like a blablablabla...

+> <cite>Some web-entrepreneur in the wrong direction</cite>

+Developers **do understand user stories**.
+They can assess complexity & time cost.

+--

+## Collaborate - User stories (3)

 - **As a** visitor, **I can** create an account
 - **As a** user, **I can** create groups